-Bad Habits That Cause Haemorrhoids
+Bad Habits That Cause Hemorrhoids

-Being too sedentary isn’t great for our health in general, but if you spend long periods of time sitting (including on the toilet), your risk of haemorrhoids increases.
+Being too sedentary isn’t great for our health in general, but if you spend long periods of time sitting (including on the toilet), your risk of hemorrhoids increases.
 This is due to the muscles in your pelvic area becoming more relaxed.Ignoring the Urge to Visit the Restroom

 It’s not always possible to find a toilet, or maybe you’re the kind of person who can only poop at home.
-By ignoring that urge in your tummy, though, you are putting pressure on your rectum that can lead to haemorrhoids.Too Much Strenuous Exercise
+By ignoring that urge in your tummy, though, you are putting pressure on your rectum that can lead to hemorrhoids.Too Much Strenuous Exercise

 Now, we’re not saying you get a pass on exercising.
 Rather, you should just avoid overexerting yourself.
-Regular exercise will boost your health, reduce your risk of many diseases, and may even prevent haemorrhoids.
+Regular exercise will boost your health, reduce your risk of many diseases, and may even prevent hemorrhoids.
 However, if you overdo it or strain excessively while lifting weights, you’re putting extra pressure on the veins in your rectum.Eating a Diet Low in Fibre

 If you don’t eat enough fibre, you will struggle to go to the bathroom and will have frequent bouts of constipation.
 When you are constipated, you strain more than you would otherwise and this straining can lead to hemorrhoids or make hemorrhoids worse.